moliver28/research-handbook/content/handbook/support/readiness/operations/docs/gitlab/contact_management_projects.md

 How do I know which customer users can access the contacts management project?

+A: The people who can access the contact management project are stored in the `CMP Developers` field on the organization page (right below `Contact Management Project ID`)

+How do I know which users can open support tickets?

 A: Within the customer's organization in Zendesk, there is a `Users` tab that syncs with the contacts management project and will show who has support entitlement.